dive-into-machine-learning/dive-into-machine-learning/README.md

 ## Big data

 <details>
-<summary>Here are some other useful links regarding Big Data and ML.
+<summary>Here are some useful links regarding Big Data and ML.
 </summary>

 * [10 things statistics taught us about big data analysis](https://simplystatistics.org/2014/05/22/10-things-statistics-taught-us-about-big-data-analysis/) (and some more food for thought: ["What Statisticians think about Data Scientists"](http://www.datasciencecentral.com/profiles/blogs/what-statisticians-think-about-data-scientists))